 With a creative briefing based on a clear positioning, it’s finally time to create the brand.
 This part is a fantastic teamwork experience.

 You need a good graphic designer and a good copywriter to adapt or create an appropriate name and the first core messages.
-If you want to have a good result, these two talents need to work hand in hand (You can learn more about naming here if needed).
+If you want to have a good result, these two talents need to work hand in hand.

 Remember, a brand is much more than a logo, it’s a mood board, a style of illustrations or pictures you may use, a font, that sometimes needs to be customized.
 Representations of concrete brand application in mockups can help you picture what the brand could be.